-Jikji, a historical thriller based on the Jikji Simcheyojeol we learned about in history class, was a novel that delivered the tension of Dan Brown’s The Da Vinci Code and the mystery of Umberto Eco’s The Name of the Rose, creating an irresistible blend that made it impossible to put down.
-This detective story begins with a reporter investigating the horrific murder of a Latin professor.
-It unfolds around the hypothesis that Gutenberg’s printing press in Germany was influenced by the Jikji Simcheyojeol from the Goryeo Dynasty.
-As various historical evidence—including Gutenberg’s portrait and legends from a monastery in Avignon, France—was introduced, the novel felt like watching a historical documentary.
-Following the clues of the murder mystery, I was utterly unable to put the book down until the end, especially when the fictional story of King Sejong’s creation of Hangeul emerged, and the revelation that a certain woman was named Karena.
+The historical thriller Jikji, based on the Jikji Simcheyojeol we learned about in history class, delivered an experience like combining the tension of Dan Brown’s The Da Vinci Code with the mystery of Umberto Eco’s The Name of the Rose, making it impossible to put down.
+Beginning with a reporter investigating the horrific murder of a Latin professor, this mystery novel intriguingly explores the hypothesis that Gutenberg’s printing press in Germany may have been influenced by Korea’s Jikji.

 댓글 남기기